phulocnguyen/Facebook-Data-Analysis/README.md

-# Data Analysis Final Project
+# Facebook Data Analysis Project
+**Description**
+This project includes crawling data from Fabrizio Romano Fanpage and analyzing its features such as num likes, comments, shares,...